How to Apply

 To ensure your eligibility for the KU IRACDA program, please confirm that you meet the following criteria:

 A research lab and mentor should be identified before applying to the program, and applicants should contact their potential research mentor before completing the official online application.
 Applicants can find a list of KU faculty members participating as mentors on the Find a Mentor page.
-Potential mentors must have funding to enable IRACDA Fellows to do research in their labs and must be publishing recently and regularly.
-For questions and guidance on mentor selection, contact the program director, Dr. Stuart MacDonald at sjmac@ku.edu.
+Potential mentors must have funding to enable IRACDA Fellows to do research in their lab.
+For questions and guidance on mentor selection, contact the program director, Dr. Stuart Macdonald.
 Once a mentor has agreed to provide the research training, the applicant can start the application process.

-- Curriculum Vitae (CV): Provide a comprehensive overview of your academic and professional background.
+• Curriculum Vitae (CV)/Resume: Provide a comprehensive overview of your academic and professional background.

-- PhD Research: Summarize your doctoral research in a document not exceeding two pages.
+• PhD Research Description: Summarize your doctoral research in a document not exceeding two pages.

-- Academic Career Goals Statement: Describe your academic career interests and your aspirations for a career that integrates research and teaching in a document not exceeding one page.
+• Academic Career Goals Statement: Describe your academic career interests and aspirations for a career that integrates research and teaching in a document not exceeding one page.